tyeth/python_nordic_ppk2_wipper_secrets_brownout/README.md

 0. Disconnect all usb cables + depower all devices.
 1. **Connect Hardware**:
    - Connect the **ESP32-S3** to the PPK2, I'm using the Battery input on an Adafruit QTPY ESP32S3 (n4r2) with Lipo BFF, using the battery input pins for the PPK2 connection.
-Alternatively use an appropriate connection method to power the board.
+     - Alternatively use an appropriate connection method to power the board. e.g. A Metro board (debuggable) with StemmaQT MAX17048 taking the ppk2 supply as battery and then a two female jst-ph plugged cable (or jumper cables) from the MAX17048 second port to the Metro power in (battery jst).
    - Use a **USB Switchable Breakout a.k.a.
 "Isolator"** [I used this one](https://www.adafruit.com/product/5972) to disconnect the USB VBUS from the computer and the ESP32s3/DUT.
    - Ensure **ground connections** between all components (should be now).
    - If using logic pins of PPK2 then include a vRef and ground connection to the 3v3 + Gnd from QTPY to the PPK2 logic pins labelled VCC + GND